Skip to content

 \[\mathcal{L} = \mathcal{L}_{\text{main}} + \mathcal{L}_{\text{style}} + \mathcal{L}_{\text{style-adv}} + \mathcal{L}_{\text{mask}} + \mathcal{L}_{\text{ground}}\]

-All losses are computed separately for the clean image and two ProRandConv-augmented images, then averaged.
+All losses are averaged across the clean image and the two ProRandConv augmented images.

 Key Experimental Results